Databases A to Z

-CLCD helps educators, librarians and parents find just the right children’s book.
-Results can be filtered by reading level, age, grade and interest level.
+A resource to help educators, librarians, and parents find just the right book for a child.
+Search by reading level, age, grade, and/or interest level.

-Online automotive repair manuals.
-Covers thousands of domestic and imported models of cars and light trucks from 1940 onward.
-Content, which includes wiring diagrams, videos, animations and photographs, is updated monthly.
+Online automotive repair manuals covering thousands of domestic and imported models of cars and light trucks from 1940 onward.
+Includes wiring diagrams, videos, animations, and photographs.
+Updated monthly.

-Interactive features and frequent updates make this online version even more useful than the print magazine.
+Research before you buy, using this helpful information source.
+Interactive features and frequent updates make the online version even more useful than the print.

-Explores a single "hot" issue in the news in depth each week.
-Topics range from social and teen issues to environment, health, education and science.
-Features comments from experts, lawmakers and citizens on all sides of every issue.
-Charts, graphs, a pro-con feature, a chronology, bibliographies and a list of contacts round out each report.
+From Congressional Quarterly, this resource allows you to do in-depth exploration of selected current events.
+Topics include social and teen issues, the environment, health, education, and science.
+Features comments from experts, lawmakers, and citizens on all sides of every issue.
+Charts, graphs, a pro-con feature, a chronology, bibliographies, and a list of contacts round out each report.

 Culinary Arts Collection